Vitovnica Monastery

-The foundation of Vitovnica
+History

-The monastery was built by the Serbian king Stephen Milutin Nemanjić in 1291, after his victory over renegade noblemen Drman and Kudelin.
+The monastery was built by Serbian king Stefan Milutin in 1291, after his victory over renegade noblemen Drman and Kudelin.
 Drman and Kudelin had seized the region by force and turned it into an outlaw base from which they raided the neighbouring districts.
 King Milutin founded Vitovnica as a token of gratitude for his victory over the enemy.

-The monastery in the sixteenth century

 From the sixteenth century onwards, Vitovnica is mentioned quite frequently both in the Serbian and Ottoman sources.
 According to the Ottoman census of 1537, the monastery was inhabited by three monks and paying high taxes, a detail which suggests it was on a solid footing.

-Vitovnica Gospel

-The famous Vitovnica Gospel also dates from the sixteenth century.
+The famous Vitovnica Gospel dates from the sixteenth century.
 It is a manuscript gospel produced in the monastery in the first half of the sixteenth century.
 We know for certain that it was bound in gilt silver in 1557.
 The binding was created by Vuk Kondo, renowned goldsmith of the era, who left a certificate of his craftsmanship on the upper side of the precious metalwork.
 The Gospel is written in black ink, and the more important notes are emphasised in molten gold.
 The decorations and the initials are drawn in gold, blue, red, and green, while sentences are separated with a golden dot.
 The front cover is decorated with twelve holy days, and the back cover depicts the Assumption of the Holy Virgin.
 Vitovnica Gospel is now kept in the Museum of the Serbian Orthodox Church in Belgrade, under the inventory number 355.